Manhunter (film): Filming

 During principal photography, Noonan asked that no one playing his victims and pursuers be allowed to see him, while those he did speak to should address him by his character's name, Francis.
 The first time Noonan met Petersen was when Petersen jumped through a large window during the filming of the climactic fight scene.
 Noonan admits that, because of his request, the atmosphere on set became so tense that people actually became afraid of him.

-He had also begun body-building to prepare for the role and felt that his size intimidated the crew when filming began, as the first scene to be shot was his character's interrogation and murder of another.
-Noonan claims that this led him to take separate flights and stay in separate hotels from the rest of the cast, and while on the film's sets, he would remain in his trailer alone in the dark to prepare himself, sometimes joined by a silent Mann.
+He had begun body-building to prepare for the role and felt that his size intimidated the crew when filming began, as the first scene to be shot was his character's interrogation and murder of another.
+Noonan claims that this led him to take separate flights and stay in separate hotels from the rest of the cast.
+While on the film's sets, he would remain in his trailer alone in the dark to prepare himself, sometimes joined by a silent Mann.

 Petersen recalled filming the climactic shoot-out scene at the end of principal photography, when most of the crew had already left the production because of time constraints.
 With no special effects crew to provide the blood spatter for the gunshots, Petersen described how the remaining crew would blow ketchup across the set through hoses when such effects were needed.
-Joan Allen also related that Mann would simulate the impacts of bullets in Dollarhyde's kitchen by throwing glass jars across the surfaces so they would shatter where he needed them to; one of these broken jars left a shard of glass embedded in Petersen's thigh during filming.
+Joan Allen related that Mann simulated the impacts of bullets in Dollarhyde's kitchen by throwing glass jars across the surfaces so they would shatter where he needed them to.
+One of these broken jars left a shard of glass embedded in Petersen's thigh during filming.
 The pool of blood forming around Noonan's character at the end of this scene was intended to allude to the "Red Dragon" tattoos worn by the character in the novel.
 This shot left Noonan lying in the corn syrup stage blood for so long that he became stuck to the floor.

-Ted Levine, who later went on to play Buffalo Bill in The Silence of the Lambs, crashed Manhunter's wrap party to spend time with Petersen, whom he knew from their days in Chicago theater.
+Ted Levine, who later played Buffalo Bill in The Silence of the Lambs, crashed Manhunter's wrap party to spend time with Petersen, whom he knew from their days in Chicago theater.
 Levine was later invited to audition for Crime Story as a result of meeting Mann at this party.